Alberto Hurtado University

 Restoration of interior facades at UAH:

-Alberto Hurtado University is located on the central axis of Santiago, within the Yungay and Brasil neighborhoods, which were declared Historic Preservation Districts and Typical and Picturesque Zones by the National Monuments Council.
-Its campus has been shaped over time with the remodeling and connectivity of its spaces and buildings, respecting and safeguarding its heritage value, which has ultimately generated an adequate infrastructure for meeting and meeting places in the city.
+Alberto Hurtado University is located in the heart of Santiago, within the Yungay and Brasil neighborhoods, which have been declared Historic Preservation Districts, as well as a Typical and Picturesque Zone , by the National Monuments Council.
+Its campus has been shaped over time through the remodeling and connectivity of its spaces and buildings, respecting and safeguarding their heritage value, which has ultimately resulted in a suitable infrastructure for integration and interaction within the city.

-Together with the Mar Adentro Foundation and the UAH’s professional team, we worked on the restoration of 12 building facades facing the campus’s interior courtyard.
-This project continued the previous developments regarding connectivity between the multiple houses and buildings that make up the university, while also providing a unified landscape for the outdoor spaces and new furnishings.
+Together with the Mar Adentro Foundation and the professional team from the University of Alcalá (UAH), we worked on the restoration of 12 building facades facing the campus’s inner courtyard.
+This project continued the work previously done to improve connectivity between the various houses and buildings that make up the university, while also creating a unified landscape for the outdoor spaces and providing new furnishings.

 Through the various projects developed within the university, we have sought to contribute to creating welcoming meeting spaces that seek to promote creativity, thought, and the well-being of the university community.